 Using Syncsort to Achieve Data Quality in the Data Lake

 As organizations liberate data from traditional silos across the enterprise and centralize it in data lakes for high-powered analytics, data governance is becoming a top priority, especially in highly regulated industries, such as banking, insurance, financial services and healthcare.
-Syncsort has combined the power of Syncsort DMX-h high-performance Big data integration software to quickly and efficiently access data from any source and load it into the data lake, while using Trillium Discovery to profile that data.
+Syncsort has combined the power of Syncsort DMX-h high-performance Big data integration software to quickly and efficiently access data from any source and load it into the data lake, while using data quality tools to profile that data.